 Causes of Edema

-This condition can result from a number of different contributing health factors.
+This condition can result from several different contributing health factors.
 Common causes include physical inactivity, standing or sitting still for too long, hereditary predisposition, surgery, high altitudes, heat, burns, menopause, and excessive salt intake or an unhealthy diet.
-It often emerges as a result of leaking capillaries where fluid leaks into the surrounding tissue, producing swelling.
+It often emerges as a result of leaking capillaries which seep fluid into the surrounding tissues, producing swelling.

 In rarer cases, low albumin, a protein in the blood that affects how capillaries function, and high blood pressure can both contribute to this.
-Any obstructions in the body that affect the circulation of fluids like lymph and blood can inhibit drainage and lead to swelling.
+Any obstructions in the body that affect the circulation of fluids like lymph and blood can inhibit drainage and lead to swelling as well.
 Examples of this include blood clots and tumors.
-Edema is also a common symptom of heart, liver and kidney diseases.
+Edema is also a common symptom of heart disease, liver damage and kidney disease.

 Certain medications can cause fluid retention, which can be doubly problematic for a patient who is affected by any of the conditions mentioned above.
 Calcium channel blockers, NSAIDs (ibuprofen, Aspirin, Naproxen, etc.), corticosteroids, and some anti-diabetic drugs can all cause swelling.
 Prescriptions used to treat Parkinson’s disease and Alzheimer’s disease, such as pramipexole and memantine respectively, can also cause fluid buildup in the body.

 It is important to seek medical attention in treating edema.
-If it is left untreated, it could result in painful swelling, difficulty walking, stiffness, stretched/itchy skin, infections, scarring, poor blood circulation, reduced elasticity in arteries, veins, and joints.
+If left untreated, it could result in painful swelling, difficulty walking, stiffness, stretched/itchy skin, scarring, poor blood circulation, and reduced elasticity in arteries, veins, and joints.
 Extreme swelling, often in the feet, ankles and legs, can lead to skin ulcers (wounds), weeping edema and dangerous skin infections like cellulitis.
 Family caregivers who suspect edema should address the concern immediately with a physician.
-Some medication changes may be in order to get their condition under control.
+Some medication changes may be in order to get a loved one’s condition under control.

 Of course, treating the underlying cause of a senior’s edema is the primary objective.
 Managing chronic conditions like heart disease and kidney disease will help minimize swelling and the likelihood of complications.
-In severe cases, diuretics may be used to promote removal of excess fluid through urination.
-While these medications are effective, they can also deplete the body of important vitamins and minerals, so a healthy diet and physician supervision are crucial to their effective use.
+In severe cases, diuretics like furosemide (Lasix) may be used to promote removal of excess fluid through urination.
+While these medications are effective, they can also deplete the body of important vitamins and minerals, so a healthy diet and physician supervision are crucial during their use.

-There are a number of minor lifestyle adjustments that can have a significant beneficial effect on a patient who is prone to edema.
-Caregivers can help their loved ones adhere to these guidelines, which can prevent discomfort and serious complications.
+There are several minor lifestyle adjustments that can have a significant beneficial effect on a patient who is prone to edema.
+Caregivers should help their loved ones adhere to these guidelines, which can prevent discomfort and serious complications.

 Some foods naturally possess diuretic properties that can help balance fluid buildup, such as asparagus, parsley, beets, grapes, green beans, leafy greens, pineapple, pumpkin, onion, leeks and garlic.
-Aside from their diuretic effects, these foods are also excellent sources of vitamins, minerals and antioxidants.
+Aside from their diuretic effects, these foods are also excellent sources of vitamins, minerals, fiber and antioxidants.

 A low-sodium diet is important for maintaining cardiovascular health and minimizing water retention as well.
-Encourage your loved one to use fresh herbs, citrus, and other sodium-free condiments and seasonings on their food to add flavor instead of reaching for the salt shaker.
+Encourage your loved one to use fresh herbs, citrus, and other sodium-free condiments and seasonings on their food to add flavor instead of reaching for the saltshaker.
 Be sure to read nutrition labels carefully when purchasing foods as well, since sodium is hiding in everything these days.
-Keep in mind that the Dietary Guidelines for Americans recommends a daily maximum of 2,300 mg of sodium.
-While the body needs salt to function properly, a physician or dietician can help you and your loved one devise a balanced and nutritious diet that will help combat swelling.
+Keep in mind that current Dietary Guidelines for Americans recommend a daily maximum of 2,300 mg of sodium for adults.
+While the body needs salt to function properly, a physician or dietician can help you and your loved one devise a balanced and nutritious low-sodium diet that will help combat swelling.

-If your loved one has a specific limb or area that is affected by edema, it could be beneficial to wear a compression stocking, sleeve or glove.
+If your loved one has a specific limb or area that is affected by edema, it could be beneficial for them to wear a compression stocking, sleeve or glove.
 Placing added pressure on the area during the day can prevent fluid from collecting there.
-These products come in a range of compression levels and it is important to work with a physician to make the product fits properly and provides the right amount of pressure.
+These products come in a range of compression levels and it is important to work with a physician to make sure the product fits properly and provides the right amount of pressure.
 These garments can be difficult to put on and take time to get used to, but they should never be painful or uncomfortable.
 Work with your loved one’s doctor to learn how to help put compression socks or other items on someone else, or look for products like compression stocking aids to make the process easier.
 Unfortunately, Medicare does not cover compression socks in most cases, even if a doctor prescribes them.

-Even if your loved one’s edema is under control, it can still cause a great deal of discomfort and compromise the integrity of their skin.
-Be sure to keep the affected areas clean, well-conditioned and protected with shoes or clothing to avoid cracking, splitting and injuries.
+Even if your loved one’s edema is under control, it can still cause a great deal of discomfort and affect their skin integrity.
+Be sure to keep the affected areas clean, dry, well-conditioned, and protected with shoes or clothing to avoid cracking, splitting and injuries.
 Not only are these injuries painful, but they can also become infected very easily.

 Get Moving, Keep Moving

 Using body parts affected by edema is often difficult, but it may help reduce swelling and eliminate excess fluid.
-Even the smallest movements and mildest exercise regimen can help to get blood and lymph circulating and strengthen the cardiovascular system.
-If your loved one has any other conditions that prevent them from being active or require special care, check with their physician before beginning a new plan.
+Even the smallest movements and mildest exercise regimen can help get blood and lymph circulating and strengthen the cardiovascular system.
+If your loved one has any other conditions that prevent them from being active or require special care, check with their physician before beginning a new physical fitness plan.
 The doctor or a physical therapist may be able to suggest specific exercises to reduce symptoms as well.

-We all know that staying hydrated is an important piece of our overall health.
+We all know that staying hydrated is an important aspect of our overall health.
 However, for someone with a chronic health condition that causes edema, less is more.
-In serious cases, such as pulmonary edema due to severe heart failure or peripheral edema due to advanced kidney disease, your loved one’s doctor may prescribe daily liquid limits.
-Many healthy foods, like watermelon, soup, ice cream and gelatin contain a great deal of water and should therefore be factored into your loved one’s limit.
+In serious cases, such as pulmonary edema due to severe heart failure or peripheral edema due to advanced kidney disease, a senior’s doctor may prescribe daily liquid limits.
+Many foods like watermelon, soup, ice cream and gelatin contain a great deal of water and should therefore be factored into your loved one’s limit.

 There are a few different techniques for carefully adhering to this restricted diet.
 One method involves using a container that holds the daily allowance amount for reference.
 With each serving of liquid that is consumed throughout the day, an equal amount of water is poured into the container.
 Once it is full, no more liquid should be consumed.
 Another technique is to determine a set serving size of fluid to consume with each meal (and possibly snacks) throughout the day that adds up to the allowance.
 Spacing out consumption times can help prevent meeting the limit early in the day and becoming excessively thirsty later on.

-By understanding the underlying causes of edema, discussing treatment options with a health professional, and encouraging lifestyle changes, you should be able to keep your loved one safe and comfortable at home for as long as possible.
+By understanding the underlying causes and symptoms of edema, discussing treatment options with a health professional, and encouraging lifestyle changes, family caregivers should be able to keep their loved ones safe and comfortable at home for as long as possible.